 - A comparative look at economic development in Rwanda

 - The uses and abuses of oil as a development strategy

 Please visit the SIT Study Abroad website for details on the program courses (including syllabi), educational excursions, and housing.

-There is no "typical day"on an SIT program.
-Activities may take place on any day of the week and at any time of day to be in accordance with local norms and to take advantage of once-in-a-lifetime learning opportunities.
+There is no "typical day" on an SIT program.
+Activities may take place on any day of the week and at any time of day to be in accordance with according to local norms and to take advantage of once-in-a-lifetime learning opportunities.
 Thus, the schedule and structure of the program are likely very different from what students are used to on their home campuses.
-The summer progresses in phases:
+The semester progresses in phases:

 - language instruction focused on improving practical communication skills, and

 - a field research methods and ethics course that prepares students to conduct independent research.